Bulk Copy Operations in SQL Server

-Microsoft SQL Server includes a popular command-line utility named bcp.
-Bcp is used to quickly bulk copy large files into tables or views in SQL Server databases.
+Microsoft SQL Server includes a popular command-line utility named bcp for quickly bulk copying large files into tables or views in SQL Server databases.
 The SqlBulkCopy class allows you to write managed code solutions that provide similar functionality.
-There are other ways to load data into a table (INSERT statements, for example) but SqlBulkCopy offers a significant performance advantage over them.
+There are other ways to load data into a SQL Server table (INSERT statements, for example) but SqlBulkCopy offers a significant performance advantage over them.

 Using the SqlBulkCopy class, you can perform: